dankamongmen/notcurses/USAGE.md

 // indicated by the "RGB" terminfo capability), the provided values will be
 // interpreted in some lossy fashion.
 None of r, g, or b may exceed 255.
 // "HP-like" terminals require setting foreground and background at the same
-// time using "color pairs"; notcurses will manage color pairs transparently. int ncplane_set_fg_rgb8(struct ncplane* n, int r, int g, int b);
+// time using "color pairs"; Notcurses will manage color pairs transparently. int ncplane_set_fg_rgb8(struct ncplane* n, int r, int g, int b);
 int ncplane_set_bg_rgb8(struct ncplane* n, int r, int g, int b);